Wonderful service from start to finish.

 My landlord is threatening to sue me.
 What can I do?

 Forfeiture is not the only remedy available to a commercial landlord; it is just a means of their recovering the property from a non-paying tenant.
 Your lease is a contract and failing to pay the rent will constitute a breach of contract.
 The landlord can therefore take legal action against you, which could include suing for their losses, or even making you insolvent.
 For rental arrears, they can also use the CRAR method of seizing your goods to the sum of the debt due.
-However, since 26 June 2020, the Government has extended the existing additional measures to prevent landlords from issuing statutory demands until after 30 September 2020.
+However, the Government has extended the existing additional measures to prevent landlords from issuing statutory demands until after 31 December 2020.
 CRAR can also now only be used where the rent is overdue for more than 189 days.
-This does not prevent the landlord from taking any of these measures should the rent still remain unpaid after 30 September 2020.
+This does not prevent the landlord from taking any of these measures should the rent still remain unpaid after 31 December 2020.

 What if I still can’t pay the rent when lockdown is lifted?